 is a mental health advocacy and public speaking group.
-Within our services, we provide interactive discussions related to behavioral health advocacy and crisis intervention for all ages and group types!
+Within our organization, we provide interactive training and consultation services related to behavioral health advocacy and crisis intervention for most ages and group types!

 Hello, my name is David George, and I am the owner of Belmont Behavioral C.C.E.
+(Belmont Behavioral Collaborative Consulting Experience).
 My agency is a public speaking group that provides interactive discussions related to behavioral health advocacy and crisis intervention.

 To learn more about this information and the groups I serve, contact me using the information listed on this site.

-At Belmont Behavioral C.C.E., I offer interactive experiences that can teach the topic of Behavioral Health to any age or type of group.
-We even have specific exercises that are age-targeted to ensure everyone is included.
-Within our services, we offer multiple different types of activities and discussions for your group to experience.
-Each of these interactive experiences allows participants to “Experience” the issues for themselves while in a safe environment free of bias or judgment.
+At Belmont Behavioral Collaborative Consulting Experience, we offer multiple interactive experiences that can teach the topic of Behavioral Health to practically any age or type of group.
+Within our services, we offer multiple different types of activities and discussions for your group to choose from.
+Each of these interactive discussions allows the participant an opportunity to experience the issues for themselves while in a safe environment free of bias or judgment.

 To make your selection, first, choose the discussion that you would like your group to hear.
 Once you have done that, all you have to do next is choose an activity to accompany it.